hholk/vibed-yt-viewer/README.md

 1. Run `pnpm dev` to start the local server with hot reload.
 2. Use `pnpm lint` and `pnpm test:watch` while coding.
 3. Commit your changes and open a pull request when ready.
+4. Review the contributor guide in [AGENTS.md](AGENTS.md) before opening or reviewing a PR.

 ## Common Commands